M1-CHPS/glhpc/docs/lecture2.md

 # Memory Hierarchy

-CPUs are fast; the memory has to keep up !

-* The CPU has significantly lower latency than DRAM
-  - We use registers to store variables, and cache to quicken access to the same data.
+* CPU computations are extremely fast, and memory access can be a bottleneck
+  - Registers have the lowest latency
+  - CPU caches (L1, L2, L3) act as fast buffers for memory
-* DRAM is cheap; registers and cache are exponentially costlier
+* DRAM (main memory) is much slower, but cheaper and larger
+  - Accessing DRAM causes significant delays compared to cache

-To achieve high performance, we must keep frequently accessed data in registers or caches to avoid costly DRAM access.
+To achieve high performance, we must maximize data reuse in registers or caches, and minimize DRAM access.

 ---